bronzeRaf/HomeAutomations/RealyProject/ReallyRelay/ReallyRelay/README.md

 - D5 (GPIO14) ~ Relay 1 control
 - D6 (GPIO12) ~ Relay 1 control

+## Hardware

+You will need:
+- 1 NodeMCU board
+- 2 ralays
+- Some wires
-You can see the wiring schema below.
+- An Android smartphone with Blynk installed to use the services You can see the wiring schema below.

 ![schema](https://github.com/bronzeRaf/HomeAutomations/blob/main/RealyProject/ReallyRelay/ReallyRelay/assets/schema.png)